Lena Welch was diagnosed with a pulmonary embolism and factor V Leiden in 2008. She has participated in support groups for each condition.

 Tips to Prevent Blood Clots

-The length of a flight directly effects the risk of developing a clot.
+The length of a flight directly affects the risk of developing a clot.
 When a flight time extends to four hours or more, the risk of developing a DVT or pulmonary embolism increases dramatically.

 - While flying, keep your blood moving.
 Try to get up and walk the plane at least once every 1-2 hours.
 While you are seated, do not cross your legs.
 Keep your legs as straight as possible to make it easier for your blood to circulate.
 Do leg and foot exercises as these will help to move blood and prevent clots.

-- You can wear graduated compression hose or "travel sox" for your flight.
+- You can wear a graduated compression hose or "travel sox" for your flight.
 These special socks will help to prevent blood from pooling in your legs.
 Make sure that they do not bind.
 To be sure of the fit, have a professional help you to choose the correct size based on your measurements.
 Your other clothing should be loose-fitting clothing so as not to constrict while you are seated.

 - Stay hydrated.
 Drink around 8 ounces of liquid every hour.
 Make sure that this liquid is a hydration beverage with electrolytes.
 Pedialyte, Gatorade, or Powerade are all good choices.
-If you have a history of clots you can make arrangements with the airline to take "medical" liquids through security.
+If you have a history of clots, you can make arrangements with the airline to take "medical" liquids through security.
 I find it much easier to buy powdered Gatorade, measure out enough for a 32-ounce drink, and put it in a sandwich bag.
-Once through security, I purchase 32 ounces of water and pour in my mix.
+Once through security, I purchase 32 ounces of water and pour it into my mix.
 This gives me enough liquid for four hours of flight time.
-I will still drink additional drinks at layovers and sometimes on the plane.
+I will still drink additional drinks on layovers and sometimes on the plane.
 I find that if I use Gatorade, I can drink 8 ounces an hour with little need to use the restroom.
 If I drink water, I will have increased urination.
-This shows that my body holds onto the liquid in Gatorade but not water. note that water actually seems to increase the risk of clots.
+This shows that my body holds onto the liquid in Gatorade but not water.
+Note that water actually seems to increase the risk of clots.

 - Toe Circles: Straighten your legs as much as possible and lift them slightly off of the floor.
 Make small circles with your toes.